llm-case-studies/whowhe2wha/Docs/USER_JOURNEY.md

 -   **Result:** The **Spatial-Temporal View** modal appears.
     -   On the right, a clear itinerary lists the two events in chronological order.
     -   On the left, an embedded map displays a route connecting the Springfield Clinic and the Downtown Library.
 -   **Outcome:** Alex immediately understands the geographic relationship between the day's tasks.
-The abstract list of appointments becomes a concrete, visual plan, allowing Alex to efficiently manage time and travel.
+The abstract list of appointments becomes a concrete, visual plan.

 ### Step 6: Discovering Hidden Context

 -   **The Trigger:** While looking at the map, Alex decides to be proactive and schedule the next major appointment.
 -   **Action:** Alex closes the Spatial-Temporal View and clicks on the location tag for "Springfield Clinic" on the event card.
 -   **Result:** The **Map Modal** for the clinic opens.
-    -   It shows the clinic's location on a map.
     -   Alex clicks the "Contacts & Partners" tab.
     -   The app lists "Dr. Smith" and "Clinic Reception."
 Next to the reception's name is a "Schedule" button.
 -   **Action:** Alex clicks "Schedule."